balena/gibra/README.md

     $ ./assistant.py reqs > requirements.txt
     $ pip3 install --user -r requirements.txt

-Then run:
+Add the `assistant.py` script to an empty Git repository to start, then run:

     $ ./assistant.py

-Point your browser to http://127.0.0.1:5757/ and enjoy!
+You may want to configure the `BUGTRACKING_URL` in the `assistant.py` script, such as the URL of your bugtracking system, so it will add links to it whenever you write `#NNNN` in the changelog.

-P.S.: You may want to configure some settings in the `assistant.py` script, such as the URL of your bugtracking system (see the variable `BUGTRACKING_URL`).
+Finally, point your browser to http://127.0.0.1:5757/ and enjoy!

 ## Why an Assistant?